agello/techlab/README.md

-# APPUiO - OpenShift V3 Techlab documentation
+# Agello - OpenShift V3 Techlab documentation

 This Techlab is based on OpenShift V3.3.

-**Tip** The Techlab version 3.2 is in the [Branch lab-3.2](https://github.com/appuio/techlab/tree/lab-3.2) and the Techlab version 3.1 is in the [Branch lab-3.1](Https://github.com/appuio/techlab/tree/lab-3.1).

 ## Contents